safakgur/socket-awaitable/Readme.md

     }
     ```

-2. SocketAwaitable has a boolean property called **ShouldCaptureContext** which, if set to true, causes the socket operations using the SocketAwaitable to capture the current synchronization context before they begin, and marshall the continuation back to the captured context.
+2. SocketAwaitable has a boolean property called **ShouldCaptureContext** which, if set to true, causes the socket operations using the SocketAwaitable to capture the current synchronization context before they begin, and marshal the continuation back to the captured context.
     ```csharp
     private async Task ConnectAsync(Socket s, EndPoint endPoint) {